Ice94/tic-tac-toe/README.md

 ## 3. List of test
 0. Test communication.
+Integration test!
 1. Create board of given size (Square).
+2. Adding points.
+3. Displaying points.
+4. Test Exception thrown when name is not valid.
+5. Test Exception thrown when board size if smaller than 3.
+6. Test Exception thrown when player choose incorrect value.

-2. Win Conditions
+7. Win Conditions
+8. Test Exception thrown when player choose taken position.

 ## 4. Problems
 1. Test validation Input.
 2. How to test many inputs from one method?